labor-digital/asset-building/README.md

 * A HTML templating plugin ([Html Webpack Plugin](https://github.com/jantimon/html-webpack-plugin))
 * I implemented a custom sass loader to speed up module based sass compiling
 * You can work with dynamic imports everywhere, thanks to an automatic promise polyfill for webpack
-* A custom component loader to keep component compiling lightning fast

 ## Installation
 * Use our private npm registry!